jackgrayner/bat_LPS_RNA/README.md

 Gene expression counts were quantified against a reference transcriptome for Phyllostomus hastatus using Kallisto.
 Differential expression analyses were performed using DESeq2 in R.

+## Availability of sequencing data

+Raw reads are available from the NCBI SRA under the BioProject accession PRJNA1125049.